Beth Cordingly

-Beth Cordingly (born 25 October 1976) is an English actress, known for her appearances in series Family Affairs, The Bill and Dead Set.
+Rebecca Cordingly (born 1 November 1976), known professionally as Beth Cordingly, is an English actress, known for her appearances in series The Bill, Dead Set, The Burning Girls and Emmerdale.

-Early life
+Early and personal life

 Cordingly was born in Brighton and went to Brighton and Hove High School.
 She is the daughter of writer and historian David Cordingly.

-Cordingly went to the University of Birmingham where she gained a double First in English and Drama.
+Cordingly went to the University of Birmingham where she studied English and Drama.
 She went on to train as an actress at the Webber Douglas Academy of Dramatic Art in London.

+In 2009, she was living on a houseboat in east London.
+Since 2021, she has been in a relationship with fellow actor Ian Kelsey.

 Career

-She made her first major television appearance in the soap opera, Family Affairs as troubled teenager Sara Warrington; a lapdancer who blew most of her wages on cocaine.
+Cordingly made her first major television appearance in the soap opera, Family Affairs as troubled teenager Sara Warrington; a lapdancer who blew most of her wages on cocaine.
 She left the soap after a year to play the lead in Noël Coward's Semi-Monde at the Lyric Theatre, West End.
 The play was directed by Philip Prowse and produced by Thelma Holt.
 She then played Rose, a cabinet secretary reporting to Derek Jacobi's Major Merton, in Two Men went to War, a film starring Kenneth Cranham and Leo Bill.

 In 2002, she joined The Bill as PC Kerry Young.
 After her departure from the show when her character was murdered in 2004, ITV made an hour-long spin off called Kerry's Story that aired on ITV3.
+In 2023, Cordingly shared her memories of her time on The Bill during a three-part interview for The Bill Podcast, where she was interviewed by her friend and former co-star Natalie Roles.

-In 2005 she played Vienna Keen, an exotic dancer, in BBC's Funland and in 2007 played Naomi in Secret Diary of a Call Girl, a call girl who has a threesome together with the shows main protagonist, Hannah, played by Billie Piper.
+In 2005, she played Vienna Keen, an exotic dancer, in BBC's Funland, and in 2007, she played Naomi in Secret Diary of a Call Girl, a call girl who has a threesome together with the show's main protagonist, Hannah, played by Billie Piper.

 In March and April 2017, Cordingly appeared as Debbie Morton, Shirley Carter's (Linda Henry) cellmate in British soap opera EastEnders.
 She has played a variety of roles on television, notably filming two series for Charlie Brooker, playing Veronica in his zombie series Dead Set and featuring in his sketch show, How TV Ruined Your Life with Kevin Eldon.